Cooperative Mine Tour in Potosi, Bolivia

 How many men die in that mountain?
 I’m not sure.
 Someone asked while we were inside and our guide replied, “I’ll tell you when we’re out.”
 But then I forgot to ask when we were out at the end.
 I didn’t want to know when we were in there.
 Because, if something happened, if there was an explosion, a cave in, I’d have been at just as much of a risk as any of the workers.

-The cooperative mine tour is an interesting tour, and if you find yourself in Potosi, Bolivia, is worth checking into.
+If you’re looking for things to do in Potosi, Bolivia, or in Bolivia in general, the cooperative mine tour is an interesting tour and is worth checking into (there isn’t much else to do in town).
 I can’t say whether anyone should go or not.
 I can’t say.
 I’m not even sure if I’m happy I went.
 It felt like a demented bring your daughter to work day horror film in the making.

 But it was interesting, I’ll tell you that.